Brompton & Hans Town

 This will be measured and reviewed at the next Ward Panel meeting (every three months).

-Proactive patrols carried out over the past 12 months as part of Op LUBBOCHI, and more recently intelligence-led patrols linked to a prolific suspect for these offences, who was arrested in March.
+Proactive patrols have been carried out over the past 12 months as part of Op LUBBOCHI, and more recently intelligence-led patrols linked to a prolific suspect for these offences, who was arrested in March.

 Crime prevention leaflets have been given out to vehicle owners, as well as crime prevention stands being run on the ward.